Embryo selection is a decisive phase in a fertility treatment. The success of the treatment will depend on it to a great extent.

 The selection according to morphology and kinetics has been improved by the appearance of time-lapse technology, present in our clinic’s laboratory.

 Time-lapse monitoring of the embryonic development allows to see the evolution of the embryo without altering the incubation conditions; and not like in traditional monitoring which consisted of observing the embryos under the microscope periodically, altering the continuity of their culture.

 The combination of the monitoring in time-lapse incubators and the evaluation by the embryology team, helps to determine which embryos are most likely to implant and produce a pregnancy.

 Being able to select the embryos for transfer according to objective criteria has improved the success of the treatments, improving both the rate of implantation and the rate of births.

 Role of genetics in Embryo Selection

-In order to select the embryos following the general criteria, at IVF-Spain we use advanced techniques with preimplantation genetic testing, now known as PGT-A (Preimplantation Genetic Testing for Aneuploidy).
+In order to select the embryos following the general criteria, at IVF-Life we use advanced techniques with preimplantation genetic testing, now known as PGT-A (Preimplantation Genetic Testing for Aneuploidy).